 - In the microwave, melt the butter for about 30 seconds.
 Stir in the seasoned salt, poppy seeds, sesame seeds, dehydrated onion, and Worcestershire.

-- Brush the butter mixture with all of the spices all over the tops of the sandwiches and in between so the butter runs into the sandwiches.
+- Brush or drizzle the butter mixture with all of the spices all over the tops of the sandwiches and in between so the butter runs into the sandwiches.
 Use all of the butter mixture.
 Cover tightly with foil.